mariemomar/EmoDetect/README.md

 This program processes audio data to extract features and then applies both Logistic Regression and Naive Bayes classifiers to determine the emotional state of a person.
 It classifies audio input as either "Angry" or "Calm" based on patterns learned from the features.

-# Example of Angry Signal!
+# Example of Angry Calm!
 ![image](images/demo1.png)

-# Example of Calm Signal!
+# Example of Calm Angry!
 ![image](images/demo2.png)

 ## How It Works